Jorge – The Mayan

-Jorge hopes that the compassion and kindness of women who are slower to anger and quicker to understand and show empathy will put the world on a better path of peace and prosperity.
+Jorge hopes that the compassion and kindness of women, who are slower to anger and quicker to understand and show empathy, will put the world on a better path to peace and prosperity.
 Despite the fact that as he explains, “the Mayans had help from the higher powers above and those from other worlds,” to elevate their society to revering women, Jorge feels our current society is on a similar path without alien help.
 He sees the future as bright and hopeful.

 To really make an impact on the world, Jorge believes we must learn from our past and ancestors and understand what gave them power and what gave them chaos.
 He highlights women rulers as times of innovation and peace, and men rulers as times of greed and pride that led to ruin.
 Regardless of the gender factor, Jorge’s perspective on selflessness leading to success and prosperity seems to be a universal truth in all times, peoples and nations.

 Follow My Blog